hanabi/hanabi.github.io/misc/convention-styles.md

 Even if we admit that playing with "no conventions" is impossible, it is not necessarily desirable to memorize a 100-page document filled with arbitrary conventions either.
 Is there some sweet spot between the two extremes?

-Some people argue there is an objective delineation between "logical" moves like _Finesses_ (that can be derived from first principles) and arbitrary moves like _Order Chop Move_ (that could have any arbitrary meaning).
+Some people argue there is an objective delineation between "logical" moves like _Finesses_ (that can be derived from first principles) and arbitrary moves like [_Order Chop Moves_](https://hanabi.github.io/level-4/#the-order-chop-move-ocm) (that could have any arbitrary meaning).
 The most infamous supporter of this position is [Ben Smalls](https://boardgamegeek.com/user/smallman), who commonly asks for "logic-only" games.
 But this sentiment has been historically shared by many of the players who play a lot of Hanabi on [Board Game Arena](https://en.boardgamearena.com/), or BGA for short.

 These people think that the best way to play Hanabi is with "logical conventions only".
 But what is the exact definition of a logical convention?
 In truth, this is a delineation that falls apart under closer scrutiny.
 Let's dive deeper.